Nuclear Disarmament & Public Health

 Nuclear war is ecocidal.

-Scientific studies demonstrate that a regional nuclear war would have planetary impacts on the climate and global health.
-PSR’s report, Nuclear Famine: 2 Billion at Risk?, offers scientific data on the climatic impacts of a regional nuclear war armed with less than one percent of the global nuclear stockpile.
+Scientific studies demonstrate that a regional nuclear war would have planetary impacts on the climate, agriculture and global health.
+IPPNW's report, Nuclear Famine, outlines these dangers.

 Beyond the Blast

-Nuclear weapons inflict devastating health harms to civilians even before a bomb is dropped.
+Nuclear weapons inflict devastating health harms to civilians even before a bomb is detonated.

 Nuclear weapons activities, including their use, production, testing, and waste storage, release ionizing radiation.
 In addition to the wartime citizens of Hiroshima and Nagasaki, workers, veterans, and civilians living near nuclear weapons sites have been exposed to radiation and suffer acute and long-term illnesses.
 These illnesses are often lethal and have inter-generational health effects.